terl/lazysodium-android/README.md

 This is by no means a comprehensive introduction to Lazysodium.
 Please view the [official documentation](https://docs.lazycode.co/lazysodium/installation) for a more comprehensive guide.

 ### 1. Install
 Install by adding the bintray repository and the dependency.
+For Maven users, please see [here](https://docs.lazycode.co/lazysodium/installation).

 ```groovy
 // Top level build file